vansh-oberoi/Agentic-RAG-Framework-for-Software-Development-Me-QT5-/README.md

 The project includes a curated dataset designed around software-development and coding-agent tasks.

-The dataset is used to support experimentation and evaluation of the framework's specialized components and overall workflow.
+The dataset provides resources for experimentation and evaluation of the framework and its specialized components.

-The repository contains the associated data and supporting resources required to reproduce the experiments described by the project.
+The repository contains the associated dataset archive and supporting project resources.

 ---

 # Model Training

-Specialized T5-based models are trained for individual components of the framework rather than using one model for every task.
+The framework includes specialized T5-based models for individual components of the system.

-The project includes resources associated with:
+The project contains resources associated with:

-* Context filtering
+- Context filtering
-* Complexity evaluation
+- Complexity evaluation
-* Model training
+- Model training
-* Model evaluation
+- Model evaluation

-This modular approach allows each component to be optimized for its specific role within the agentic pipeline.
+This modular approach allows individual components to be developed and evaluated independently within the overall agentic pipeline.

 ---

 # Evaluation

-The framework is evaluated using software-development-oriented tasks and datasets.
+The framework is evaluated using software-development-oriented tasks and associated project resources.

-Evaluation focuses on the effectiveness of the individual components and their role within the overall agentic workflow.
+Evaluation considers the effectiveness of the framework components and their role within the overall agentic workflow.

-The repository contains the relevant experimental resources, reports, and evaluation material.
+Detailed experimental methodology and results are provided in the project report included in the repository.

-> Detailed experimental results and methodology are available in the project report included in this repository.
+> Specific quantitative results are intentionally not reproduced here unless they are directly verified from the corresponding experimental materials.

 ---

-## Repository Structure
+# Repository Structure

 ```text
 Agentic_Framework_for_Software_Development/